 To answer these questions, you need to have a clear, concise, well-described and informative job listing.
 Or simply, an effective Job Description.

 A job description is a clear summary of a specific role’s essential duties and responsibilities at the time in the organization.
 Written by the employer and the department head, it also entails the experience, qualities and skills the potential employee is expected to have to qualify for the job.
 With a hint of marketing, an effective JD gives candidates a glimpse of the company culture as well as the perks and benefits offered to them.

 How does an effective Job Description help in finding the right fit candidates?

-Other than the details of the job in question, a good JD also mentions the individual’s possible career graph with the company- The skills they can learn, the learning opportunities, training and development sessions and more.
+Other than the details of the job in question, a good JD also mentions the individual’s possible career graph with the company- The skills they can learn, the learning opportunities, training and development sessions, and more.
 This gives the applicants a fair picture of what they can grow into with XYZ organization.
 JDs that highlight the company culture are also winners.
-With the corporate power shifting to the employees, professionals today have the liberty to choose to work with the company of their choice.
+With corporate power shifting to the employees, professionals today have the liberty to choose to work with the company of their choice.
 Money isn’t a big factor anymore.
 The work culture, colleagues, managers, perks, health benefits, and more are also now on the deciding scale.

-In this article, we will talk about how and which aspects put together are key to present an open role to the market- Not just to attract the most number of applicants, but the best kinds of them for your organization.
+In this article, we will talk about how and which aspects put together are key to presenting an open role to the market- Not just to attract the most number of applicants, but the best kinds of them for your organization.

 With these tips and strategies, you will no longer have to run Google searches for JDs whenever you are asked to post about a vacancy.
 You can craft your very own, to-the-point, action-inducing Job Descriptions that will ensure professionals, whose skills you need, hit the ‘apply’ button.